Deerfield Township, Ohio

 Formed in 1803, the year Ohio became a state, Deerfield Township got its name from the large numbers of deer that stopped at local “deer licks”, or salt licks.
 In the 1800s the area was a crossroad for commerce.
 William Mason (a veteran from the Revolutionary War) purchased land in 1815.
 The town of Mason was later named after him.

-Bethesda North Hospital is a Level One Trauma Center minutes away, located a few miles southeast of Deerfield.
-Children’s Hospital Medical Center operates Outpatient Mason in Deerfield, offering a wide range of diagnostic testing, clinics, MRI services and is an urgent care center as well.
-24-hour fire and medical services are provided through the Deerfield Township Fire Rescue Department.
+UC Health West Chester Hospital is located 10-minutes away and is a full-service facility.
+Bethesda North Hospital is a Level III Trauma Center minutes away, located a few miles southeast of Deerfield.
+The Children’s Hospital Medical Center Liberty Campus is located along I-75 and SR 129 and offers 24/7 emergency care, urgent care as well as other pediatric services.
+Children’s Hospital Medical Center also operates Outpatient Mason in Deerfield, offering a wide range of diagnostic testing, clinics, MRI services and is an urgent care center as well.
+The Deerfield Township Fire Rescue Department provides 24-hour fire and medical services.

 The Deerfield Towne Centre is a 420,000-square-foot lifestyle center for your shopping pleasure with anchors stores including Dick’s Sporting Goods, Whole Foods, Bed Bath & Beyond, BuyBuy Baby and Ashley Furniture as well as more than 60 specialty stores and restaurants.
 Arbor Square has a 70,000 square foot Kroger store along with several retail stores.

 Liberty Center in nearby Liberty Township features many stores and restaurants and is only 10-minutes away.